This chapter will continue to be updated as UK immigration legislation continues to change following the UK's exit from the EU.

 - The young person's local connection with the local authority area;

 - The young person's financial and other support;

 - The age assessment of the young person (where relevant) and any available information on their agent, their access into this country, the length of time they have been in this country and possible other connections; and

-- Any particular psychological or emotional impact of experiences as an unaccompanied or trafficked child, and any consequent need for psychological or mental health support to help the child deal with them;
+- The child's health needs and any particular psychological or emotional impact of experiences as an unaccompanied or trafficked child, and any consequent need for psychological or mental health support to help the child deal with them.

-An interpreter will be used to assist in all assessments.
+No assumptions should be made about the child's language skills.
+An appropriately qualified and vetted interpreter must be used to assist in all assessments.

 5. Provision of Services

-Where a Referral/ Assessment identifies that a young unaccompanied asylum seeker is in need of services, the young person should be provided with information about the services available to them from the local authority and other agencies.
+Young unaccompanied child migrants should be provided with information about the services available to them from the local authority and other agencies.

 The young person will also be given assistance to register with a GP and dentist, and enrol in a local school or college.
-An interpreter should be booked to accompany the young person to appointments with the GP, where necessary.
+The health professionals and the school should be aware of the child's status and senior managers such as the Virtual School Head should be informed of the school placement.
+There will be a need to set out clearly any particular implications of the child's status for non specialist professionals such as GPs and teachers, including any urgency of involvement - particularly with health practitioners.
+An interpreter should be booked to accompany the young person to appointments with the GP or school, where necessary.

-All unaccompanied young asylum-seekers who are eligible for a service will be entitled to financial assistance which must first be authorised by the manager.
-The social worker should arrange for payment of the relevant amounts in accordance with the local authority's detailed financial procedures.
+All unaccompanied asylum seeking children who are eligible for a service will be entitled to financial assistance which must first be authorised by the manager.
+The social worker should arrange for payment of the relevant amounts in accordance with the local authority's financial procedures.